Robert Bell Hamilton: Biography

-Robert Bell Hamilton's architectural works include some of the most expensive properties in Toorak, Melbourne's richest suburb.
+Robert Bell Hamilton began his architectural career articled to RB Whitaker, and then moved to Klingender & Alsop.
+After serving in WW1, he studied further in London, then worked in India.
+Returning in 1921, he formed a partnership with Klingender, which lasted util 1925, then set up on his own.
+By about 1930 he was a successful designer of houses in the wealthier suburbs in and around Toorak, and then expanded into shops and especially blocks of flats as well.
 He was Victoria's foremost practitioner of the inter-war Old English/Tudor Revival style during the 1930s.
-Hamilton aided in the design, along with the firm Prevost Synnot and Rewald, of the heritage-listed Bruce Manor, former estate of Australian Prime Minister Stanley Bruce.
+Hamilton aided in the design, along with the firm Prevost Synnot and Rewald, of the heritage-listed 1926 Bruce Manor in Frankston, for then Australian Prime Minister Stanley Bruce.
 For his contribution to Victorian architecture Hamilton was appointed as a Fellow of the Royal Victorian Institute of Architects in 1931.

 Hamilton served as a Councillor on Prahran City Council for Toorak Ward and then Mornington Shire Council.
 He later served as President of Mornington Shire Council, and subsequently became the Member for Toorak for the Liberal and Country Party in the November 1945 election that saw the Labor Party win a small majority over their coalition counterparts.
 During his short time in Parliament, Hamilton sat on the Public Works Committee and the Library Committee.